cloudis-dev/bottleshop-cloud-platform/README.md

 3. `npm install -g nx`
 4. Run `yarn`
 5. Finish these [bottleshop-api instructions](apps/bottleshop-api/README.md)
-6. Run `npm run start:api:dev` and check if any errors
+6. Run `npm run start:api:dev` and check if there are any errors
 7. Finish these [delivery app instructions](apps/delivery/README.md)
+8. Ask to be added to the Firebase general project settings to the apps you will be working on, otherwise you won't be able to connect to firebase during development.
+Send the SHA-1 with the request to be added.
+You get the SHA-1 with the following command `keytool -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore`.

 This project was generated using [Nx](https://nx.dev).